cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/overview.rst

 small abstraction interface to bare metal provisioning.
-This will allow us to integrate with other bare metal provisioners and enable for example the use of OpenStack Ironic once it is deployed for example on FutureGrid.
+This will allow us to integrate with other bare metal provisioners and enable for example the use of OpenStack Ironic once it is deployed for example on FutureSystems.

 Cloudmesh HPC
 ----------------------------------------------------------------------

 Cloudmesh provides an easy tou use API and GUI to HPC queues.
 It allows simple display of queues.
-As FutureGrid shares on some systems the queue manager it also seperates the queues appropriately and displays them accordingly.
+As FutureSystems shares on some systems the queue manager it also seperates the queues appropriately and displays them accordingly.
 The API returns the job and queue information as python dicts.